 At least three months prior to implementing a non-emergency reservoir drawdown, Appalachian

 is required to file with the Commission, for approval, a reservoir drawdown plan.
 The purpose of the drawdown plan is (1) to minimize the impact of a drawdown to aquatic resources in the project reservoir and (2) to allow shoreline property owners to conduct shoreline maintenance activities.
 The plan filed with the Commission is to be prepared in consultation with the FWS, VDEQ, VDGIF, VDCR, Pulaski County, New River Planning Commission, and FOCL, all of whom will have 30 days to comment on the proposal.

 Efforts began in 2011 through Pulaski County’s Claytor Lake Technical Advisory Committee (CLTAC) to modify previous drawdown plans for shoreline maintenance to decrease impacts to mussels.
 (The CLTAC includes representatives from a majority of the above referenced agencies.)
 Modified drawdowns were held in 2011 and 2012 according to plans developed through the CLTAC.
-Below is CLTAC’s proposed 2014 drawdown plan based on results and recommendations from the 2011 and 2012 drawdowns.
+A 2014 drawdown plan was developed through the CLTAC and approved by the Commission, but prior to implementation the drawdown was cancelled at the request of Pulaski County due to problems with the County’s water intake in the lake.
+Below is CLTAC’s proposed 2015 drawdown plan which duplicates the 2014 plan.

 early November to avoid freezing temperatures, and to minimize the impact to recreation.)